AStefankiv/writing/ai_for_writing.md

 - **ChatGPT (or GPT-5)**: Great for brainstorming, drafting, and reworking awkward sentences.

+- **Gemini (Google)**: Great for research-based writing.
+It pulls real-time info from Google, summarizes sources, and fact-checks as you write.
+It’s ideal for blogs that mix data, visuals, and analysis.

 - **Claude**: Great at understanding your instructions, following context, and giving you clear, well-structured writing.
 If you want an AI that understands what you mean, even when you’re unsure, Claude is a solid choice.

 - **Notion AI**: Great for writing within your notes, summarizing long articles, and making sense of your endless to-do lists.